Church of Saint Demetrius, Budapest: Architecture

-The Church of Saint Demetrius was a freestanding, single-nave Baroque church with a single western tower and an apse in the east.
-The walls were built of mixed stone and bricks.
-The western facade was divided into three vertical sections by simple lesenes.
-The slightly projecting central bay had segmental arched windows on three levels, the largest one on the first level was topped by a curved Baroque pediment with shell design.
-The side bays originally had four openings which were later replaced with false windows (these were also removed during the Neo-Baroque remodelling).
-The heavy cornice was supported by large projecting modillions.
-The western entrance was protected by an aedicular porch with two Ionic columns and a triangular pediment.
-The lower level of the tower was flanked by voluted gables with crosses, while the belfry on the upper level had four arched windows on each side with arched pediments and balconets.
-The corners were emphasized by Corinthian pilasters.
-The Rococo copper spire was decorated with flaming urns, rocaille ornaments and a lantern.
-Four turret clocks were set into the arched cornice of the tower.
+The Church of Saint Demetrius was a freestanding single-nave Baroque church with a western tower and an eastern apse.
+Its walls were built of stone and brick.
+The western façade was divided into three vertical sections by simple pilaster strips.
+The slightly projecting central bay contained segmental-arched windows on three levels, with the largest on the first level crowned by a curved Baroque pediment with a shell motif.
+The side bays originally had four openings, later replaced by blind windows (these were removed during the Neo-Baroque remodelling).
+The heavy cornice was supported by large modillions.
+The western entrance was framed by an aedicular porch with two Ionic columns supporting a triangular pediment.
+The lower stage of the tower was flanked by voluted gables crowned by crosses, while the upper belfry stage had four arched openings on each side, each with an arched pediment and balconet.
+The corners of the belfry were emphasized by Corinthian pilasters.
+Above rose a Rococo copper spire adorned with flaming urns, rocaille ornaments, and a lantern.
+Four turret clocks were inserted into the curved cornice of the tower.

 The architecture of the side facades was similar with lesenes and two rows of superimposed segmental arched windows.
 The larger windows on the lower level were topped by pediments with shell design.
 The southern and northern side doors had red marble frames decorated with crosses.
-A few old gravestones were immured into the outer walls.
-The facades were enriched by the Neo-Baroque remodelling with new decorative elements like the heavy cornice and the railings of the balconets.
+A few old gravestones were set into the outer walls.
+The facades were enriched by the Neo-Baroque remodelling with new decorative elements like a heavy cornice and the railings of the balconets.

-At the time of its construction the church was located in the middle of a city block, surrounded by the institutions of the Serbian Orthodox community.
-The dense urban grain of the neighbourhood was gradually broken up during the 19th century and finally the area was totally cleared in the 1930s creating a wholly new spatial situation where the church became a solitary building in a park.
+At the time of its construction, the church was located in a densely built-up neighbourhood.
+Like many other Serbian churches in Hungary, it was oriented differently from Catholic churches; before the 1780s, regulations prohibited Orthodox churches from opening directly onto the street, and their walls had to be set back from the property line.
+As a result, it faced away from the surrounding streets, with access on the western side from an enclosed churchyard.
+By the mid-19th century, this space was bordered by the Serbian parish house, a cast-iron fence along Görög utca, and a high brick wall to the south.
+Along the south side of the church, which faced Templom tér, lay a narrow, tree-lined garden.
+Only in the final decades of the 19th century did the dense urban grain of the area begin to break up; it was finally cleared in the 1930s, leaving the church as a solitary building in a park.